 California Democrats rebuked Sen. Dianne Feinstein at their annual convention this weekend, denying her the party’s endorsement in this year’s Senate race, and giving a majority of their votes to her apparently more liberal primary challenger, Kevin de León.
 While many may slot Feinstein in the ‘moderate’ zone, I have seen her, through the years, as progressive in her thinking, sometimes beyond others who we perceive as such.

 My perspective is based on my own experiences with Senator Feinstein and her office, over a span of 20 years, and that experience is very telling.
 It may reflect a side of the Senator that many have not had the good fortune to experience.
 I did!
-I am one who has been privy, on several occasions, to the inner working of an extraordinary office, and with that, as well as the importance of her experience and seniority, I am absolutely certain that Senator Feinstein must have one more term.
+I am one who has been privy, on several occasions, to the inner working of an extraordinary office, and with that, the importance of her experience and seniority, I am absolutely certain that Senator Feinstein must have one more term.
 I feel very strongly about this:

 Here is what I posted on my Facebook Page: